firepear/homefarm/README.md

 configuration management.
 You can test that everything is working by running `'ansible -m ping [NODE_NAME]'` from the control node.

+When all initial compute nodes have been installed, return to the control node and run `'ansible-playbook compute-nodes.yml'` to install and start BOINC on them.

 ## Set up BOINC projects

 1. Define the projects the farm will be working on by editing